jmangt/test-driven-puppet/chapter4.md

 * What is the name of the module
 * It's version
 * Where the module is hosted
-* The Operating Systems your module supports
+* The operating systems your module supports
 * And, the module's dependencies